akouz/a_coos/README.md

 ## Warnings:
   * __COOS_DELAY(x)__ must be used in the task itself; it cannot be used in functions called from task.
   * Variables used by a task should be declared as static, otherwise their value will be lost after __COOS_DELAY(x)__ call.
-  * Tick can be selected either 1 ms in average, or 1.024 ms. Uptime calculated correctly disregard of tick selected.
+  * Tick can be selected either 1 ms in average, or 1.024 ms. Uptime, daysec, hour and minute calculated correctly disregard of tick selected.
   * Do not declare less than 3 tasks.
 Actual number of tasks should be less or equal to the declared.

 ## Usage